CaptainSapphire/PH-s-Blog/_posts/2025-06-12-Introduction-to-Databases.md

 ## Database Queries
 The last topic I'll be covering for now; searching up stuff in a database. <br><br>
 The definition of a query is a "a question, especially one addressed to an official or organization."
 So, put the two together, and you're asking a database a question, or in our case, asking it for a specific bit of data.

+## Final Thoughts
+Thank you for reading this short update and review, I'll see you in my next post.
+Thank you for reading!